 (c) Pursuant to Section 2856 of the California Civil Code, the Guarantor waives all rights and defenses that the Guarantor may have because the Guaranteed Obligations are secured by real property.
-This means, among other things: (i) the Lender may collect from the Guarantor without first foreclosing on any real or personal property collateral pledged by the Guarantor or any other Guarantor; and (ii) if the Lender forecloses on any real property collateral pledged by the Guarantor or any other Guarantor: (A) the amount of the Guaranteed Obligations may be reduced only by the price for which that collateral is sold at the foreclosure sale, even if the collateral is worth more than the sale price; and (B) the Lender may collect from the Guarantor even if the Lender, by foreclosing on such real property collateral, has destroyed any right the Guarantor may have to collect from the Guarantor or such other Guarantor.
+This means, among other things: (i) the Lender may collect from the Guarantor without first foreclosing on any real or personal property collateral pledged by the Guarantor or any other Guarantor; and (ii) if the Lender forecloses on any real property collateral pledged by the Guarantor or any other Guarantor: (A) the amount of the Guaranteed Obligations may be reduced only by the price for which that collateral is sold at the foreclosure sale, even if the collateral is worth more than the sale price.
 This is an unconditional and irrevocable waiver of any rights and defenses the Guarantor may have because the Guaranteed Obligations are secured by real property.
 These rights and defenses include, but are not limited to, any rights or defenses based upon Sections 580a, 580b, 580d or 726 of the California Code of Civil Procedure.

 (d) The Guarantor also hereby irrevocably waives any defenses to enforcement it may have (now or in the future) by reason of: